Coveo Cloud New Features of 2015

-Configure Your Coveo Organization to Use an On-Premises Index
+Configure Your Coveo Cloud organization to Use an On-Premises Index

-With an On-Premises license, a Coveo Organization administrator can now configure the Organization to securely get and return search results from an on-premises Coveo Enterprise Search (CES) index rather than from an index hosted in the Cloud.
-In this hybrid configuration, the communication between the Coveo Cloud Platform and the CES instance is over an SSL channel protected by certificates. [more]
+With an On-Premises license, a Coveo Cloud organization administrator can now configure the Organization to securely get and return search results from an on-premises Coveo Enterprise Search (CES) index rather than from an index hosted in the Cloud.
+In this hybrid configuration, the communication between the Coveo Cloud platform and the CES instance is over an SSL channel protected by certificates. [more]

 Create a Jira Cloud Source

-Coveo Organization users can now add a private or shared source to make Jira Cloud content searchable. [more]
+Coveo Cloud organization users can now add a private or shared source to make Jira Cloud content searchable. [more]

 Create Jive and Jive Cloud Sources

-Coveo Organization users can now use Jive and Jive Cloud sources to add secured (Jive only), shared or private content, and thus make relevant Jive spaces and groups searchable. [more]
+Coveo Cloud organization users can now use Jive and Jive Cloud sources to add secured (Jive only), shared or private content, and thus make relevant Jive spaces and groups searchable. [more]

 Create SharePoint and SharePoint Online Sources

-Coveo Organization users can now use the second generation of SharePoint and SharePoint Online sources to add private or shared SharePoint farm content in their Organization and make it searchable. [more]
+Coveo Cloud organization users can now use the second generation of SharePoint and SharePoint Online sources to add private or shared SharePoint farm content in their Organization and make it searchable. [more]

 Configure Source Error Notifications

-Coveo Organization administrators can now enable or disable notifications to be sent to specific email addresses when a source error occurs. [more]
+Coveo Cloud organization administrators can now enable or disable notifications to be sent to specific email addresses when a source error occurs. [more]

 Manage Stop Words Independently for Each Pipeline